 HR and Workforce Development

 Mature HR practices and a well-thought-out workforce development strategy are key to recruiting and retaining talented staff in a competitive economy.
 This is especially true for IT, where specialties like cybersecurity have a zero percent unemployment rate.
-Over the last year, we increased our focus on staff development through efforts like our Leadership Everywhere Change Management and Real Colors training.
-The vast deftly adapted to remote work due to the national pandemic.

 The Records Management staff also consults with agencies on a regular basis to review their records management program and practices and offer recommendations to enhance their current processes and provide guidance on records management best practices.